How we choose our conservation and restoration sites

 FMR projects are located within these corridors, helping to create and enhance natural greenways across the landscape.

-While our work started in Dakota County, we've expanded to southern Washington County, the main stem of the river through the Twin Cities, and far upstream where the Elk River meets the Mississippi.
+While our work started in Dakota County, we've expanded to southern Washington County, the river's main stem through the Twin Cities, and far upstream where the Elk River meets the Mississippi.

-In addition to Pine Bend Bluffs SNA, FMR has facilitated the establishment of the 263-acre Hastings Sand Coulee SNA, a 300-acre unit of Gores Pool Wildlife Management Area (WMA), the 400-acre Hampton Woods WMA, the 76-acre Chimney Rock SNA, and the 336-acre William H Houlton Conservation Area, along with numerous conservation easements on private lands.
+In addition to Pine Bend Bluffs SNA, FMR has facilitated the establishment of the 263-acre Hastings Sand Coulee SNA, a 300-acre unit of Gores Pool Wildlife Management Area (WMA), the 200-acre Hampton Woods WMA, the 76-acre Chimney Rock SNA, and the 335-acre William H Houlton Conservation Area, along with numerous conservation easements on private lands.

-FMR also works closely with neighborhood and municipal partners to conserve smaller patches of native habitat that can be vitally important to pollinators and other species that are rare or declining, or that connect larger natural areas.
-Projects like our 2-acre prairie restoration at Ole Olson Park in North Minneapolis and the pockets of woodland and prairie habitat at Nicollet Island in Minneapolis make a significant impact for wildlife in our urban corridor.
+FMR also works closely with neighborhood and municipal partners to conserve smaller patches of native habitat that can be vitally important to pollinators and other rare and declining species, and can help connect larger natural areas.
+Projects like our 2-acre prairie restoration at Ole Olson Park in North Minneapolis and the pockets of woodland and prairie habitat at Nicollet Island in Minneapolis significantly impact wildlife in our urban corridor.

 Protection isn't enough

-Once a key natural area has been identified or protected, we work with the property owner and other partners to restore the site's ecological health.
+Once a key natural area has been identified and protected, we work with the property owner and other partners to restore the site's ecological health.

-But the land protection and restoration community now realizes that it's important to have active restoration and management programs in place for those protected properties.
+However, the land protection and restoration community now realizes that it's important to have active restoration and management programs for those protected properties.
 Just protecting land doesn't make that land quality habitat.
-We also need to support the native species by eliminating competition from invasive plants and trees, and reintroducing natural processes such as fire and other disturbances.
+We also need to support the native species by reducing competition from invasive plants, reintroducing natural processes such as fire and other disturbances, and increasing long-term community resilience.

-Just like the National Park Service doesn't own property in our local national park (well, other than 6 acres at Coldwater Spring in Minneapolis), FMR doesn't own any property.
-In the spirit of our local "partnership park," we partner with cities, counties, state agencies, corporations and private individuals to both protect and restore areas that are important for the river, our wildlife, waters and communities.
+Just as the National Park Service doesn't own property in our local national park (besides 6 acres at Coldwater Spring in Minneapolis), FMR doesn't own any property.
+In the spirit of our local "partnership park," we partner with cities, counties, state agencies, corporations and private individuals to protect and restore areas important for the river, our wildlife, waters and communities.

 Get involved